 * * *

 Over the next couple of days, the adventurers looked into the details of the tournament in which they’d agreed to participate.
-The Champion’s Games was a five-daylong gladiatorial tournament that took place annually in the Free City Arena.
-The games themselves consisted the main event, interspersed with spectacle fights that pitted gladiators against exotic monsters and other unique foes.
+The Champion’s Games was a five-daylong gladiatorial event that took place annually in the Free City Arena.
+The games themselves consisted of the main event, interspersed with spectacle fights that pitted gladiators against exotic monsters and other unique foes.
 A single team could consist of no more than eight members.
 Familiars did not count as members, but larger animal companions, mounts, and cohorts would.

 The tournament would be fought in four successive rounds of elimination.
 The first round consisted of six battles of free-for-all combat between groups of four teams.
 The second day was for resting and recuperating.
 The six winners of the first round of battles would be paired off into three team-versus-team battles on the third day.
 On the fourth day, two of the three remaining teams would fight each other, while the third team fought a special exhibition match against an exotic monster.
 The fourth and final round was a face-to-face battle between the two remaining teams on the fifth day.
 The winner of each round would be awarded a generous prize to be shared among the team members and their manager.

-After the Free Dinner, the gladiators would be escorted to a huge underground cave below the arena called the Coenoby (pronounced see-no-bie).
+After the Free Dinner, the gladiators would be escorted to a huge underground cave below the arena called the Coenoby (pronounced see-no-bee).
 It would be home for the gladiators until their elimination from the competition or the end of the Games.
-During the time the gladiators are confined to the Coenoby, they would be allowed meetings with their managers every other day.
+During the time the gladiators were confined to the Coenoby, they would be allowed meetings with their managers every other day.
 Any team not responding to a fight’s roll call or found guilty of violating any rules of the tournament would be immediately disqualified and expelled from the Coenoby by Raknian’s elite guards.